copycatchiller/shoulditakethecredit/faq/_posts/2016-07-23-buzzfunds-and-dining-dollars.md

 Dining dollars can be spent on food at the Student Center, Starbucks, CRC Smoothies, Highland Bakery, Wingzone, WestSide Market, and Tech Green food trucks.
 They can also be used to pay for a meal swipe for someone without an unlimited meal plan.

+Dining Dollar Bonus Account monies are dining dollars that are received when purchasing dining dollars in $400 or $600 increments.
+They cannot be used at certain dining locations, including Wingzone and Tech Green food trucks.

 Buzzfunds are Tech's form of digital currency.
 In addition to being useful for every way dining dollars can be used, they are the only way to pay for laundry, and can be used at a number of places around campus, including the